cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 ---

-## Stage 8: Observability, or you cannot improve what you cannot see
+## Stage 8: Observability: you cannot improve what you cannot see

 With sub-agents, isolation, and memory, the system **got harder to debug**.
 The fix was unglamorous: **log entire runs**, including **final answers**, **tool order**, **inputs/outputs summaries**, **per-step tokens**, **which context blocks were unused**, and **which worker saw which slice**.